 And apparently, your teeth suffer as well from acidic alcoholic drinks such as white wine.

-And alcohol contains lots of sugar which adds to the insult on teeth causing teeth decay ( source). aging you faster.
+Alcohol contains lots of sugar which adds to the insult on teeth causing tooth decay ( source). aging you faster.

 14. Living with Chronic Stress

 Do you try to juggle everything?
 So as a mom, you are the CEO of the household.
 And as you already know that is an immense responsibility.
 Sometimes it is completely overwhelming and stressful.